-Computer fraud of this kind, known as phishing, consists of the creation and use of e-mails or websites apparently linked to financial institutions, and is only successful if the fraudsters manage to get hold of the personal access credentials, as well as the dispositive credentials of home banking holders.
+Computer fraud of this kind, known as phishing, consists of the creation and use of e-mails or websites apparently linked to financial institutions, and is only successful if the fraudsters manage to get hold of the personal access credentials, as well as the profile credentials or online banking users.

-The crimeware scam consists of contaminating the PCs of home banking holders with computer viruses.
+The crimeware scam consists of contaminating the PCs of online banking users with computer viruses.
 These types of viruses can retrieve personal information from computers and transmit it to the fraudster.

 RULES TO DEFEND YOURSELF